 London Plantology is London garden blog and online plants shop

-I am Sasha and I am passionate about plants.
-I started this garden blog to share with you my gardening adventures.
+I am Sasha, a London gardener, blogger and martial artist passionate about propagating plants and growing from seed.
+I want to inspire people to garden in small urban spaces and make gardening fun by introducing new varieties of plants and unusual edibles on my blog.
 I am growing all my plants in a small backyard London garden.
 I am also on the waiting list for an allotment but it is a slow process.

 I enjoy raising plants from seed as it allows me to learn about their natural environment and observe closely their growth habits.
 I like reading and doing research about rare and exotic plants and their history and try to find seeds and grow them, of course!
 Unusual edibles, like achocha, purple potatoes, heirloom drying beans, oca, and hardy perennials are on the top of my growing list.
 I have also planted a few fruit trees in my London garden as what is a garden without trees!